CloudLabs-Samples/EduLabs/Security-ISV/F5/Task 2: Getting started with the Azure portal.md

 1. In the browser that you already opened, open a new tab, and sign in to the **Azure Portal** (<http://portal.azure.com>).

-1. On **Sign in to Microsoft Azure** blade, you will see a login screen, in that enter the following email/username and then click on **Next**.
+1. On the **Sign in to Microsoft Azure** blade, you will see a login screen, in which enter the following email/username and then click on **Next**.

    * **Azure Username/Email**:  <inject key="AzureAdUserEmail"></inject>
    * **Azure Password**:  <inject key="AzureAdUserPassword"></inject>